 “Trolls” is pure delight, lots of jokes, great music, and a surprisingly wise take on the elusive quest for happiness.
-It’s tricky to make self-consciously adorable characters happy without being sugary, but it works because they understand the difference between […]
+Plus, it has that Justin Timberlake song that’s like pure sunshine.
+It is tricky to make self-consciously adorable characters happy […]

 Justin Timberlake, Gwen Stefani, James Corden, Anna Kendrick, and Russell Brand star in “Trolls,” coming this fall.